kj831ca/KasaSmartPlug/README.md

  ~~~

- # Example
- Turn on the smart plug and read feedback
+ # Example: Turn on the smart plug and read feedback

  ~~~c++
  //Get the Smart Plug object by using its alias name.